linera-io/linera-protocol/CLI.md

+## `linera local-balance`

+Read the current native-token balance of the given account directly from the local state.

+NOTE: The local balance does not reflect messages that are waiting to be picked in the local inbox, or that have not been synchronized from validators yet.
+Use `linera sync` then either `linera query-balance` or `linera process-inbox && linera local-balance` for a consolidated balance.

+**Usage:** `linera local-balance [ACCOUNT]`

+###### **Arguments:**

+* `<ACCOUNT>` — The account to read, written as `CHAIN-ID:OWNER` or simply `CHAIN-ID` for the chain balance.
+By defaults, we read the chain balance of the default chain in the wallet

 ## `linera query-balance`

 Simulate the execution of one block made of pending messages from the local inbox, then read the native-token balance of the account from the local state.

-The balance does not reflect messages that have not been synchronized from validators yet.
+NOTE: The balance does not reflect messages that have not been synchronized from validators yet.
 Call `linera sync` first to do so.

 **Usage:** `linera query-balance [ACCOUNT]`